Market & comparison education

 What to do next

-For "What to check when comparison tables shapes your app decision", choose one low-pressure action: notice context such as sleep, hydration, and timing.
-Use the related Orena guide for "What to check when comparison tables shapes your app decision" when you want app support for that action.
-The useful signal for "What to check when comparison tables shapes your app decision" is whether the reader can choose one cue that already exists in the day with less uncertainty.
+For "Buyer criteria: comparison tables", choose one low-pressure action: notice context such as sleep, hydration, and timing.
+Use the related Orena guide for "Buyer criteria: comparison tables" when you want app support for that action.
+The useful signal for "Buyer criteria: comparison tables" is whether the reader can choose one cue that already exists in the day with less uncertainty.

 Evidence boundary